puppetlabs/puppetdb/documentation/configure.markdown

 The maximum time to wait (in milliseconds) to acquire a connection from the pool of database connections.
 If not supplied, defaults to 1000.

+## Deprecated settings

+### `classname`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

+This sets the JDBC class to use.
+It should be `org.postgresql.Driver`, which is the default.
+You should not need to change it.

+### `subprotocol`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

+This should be `postgresql`, which is the default.
+You should not need to change it.

+### `log-slow-statements`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

+This sets the number of seconds before an SQL query is considered "slow."
+Slow SQL queries are logged as warnings, to assist in debugging and tuning.
+Note PuppetDB does not interrupt slow queries; it simply reports them after they complete.

+The default value is 10 seconds.
+A value of 0 will disable logging of slow queries.

+### `conn-keep-alive`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

+This sets the time (in minutes), for a connection to remain idle before sending a test query to the DB.
+This is useful to prevent a DB from timing out connections on its end.

+If not supplied, we default to 45 minutes.

 ###`statements-cache-size`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

 This setting defines how many prepared statements are cached automatically.
 For a large amount of dynamic queries this number could be increased to increase performance, at the cost of memory consumption and database resources.